-4 things I learned while mending fences
+4 things I learned while mending a fence

 In addition to playing outdoors, my fiancé Dan and I have spent these past several weeks getting some things done around his place.
 Thank you, COVID-19.